scrapy/scrapy/scrapy/trunk/docs/topics/downloader-middleware.rst

 ``response`` is a :class:`~scrapy.http.Response` object ``spider`` is a BaseSpider object

+``process_response()`` should return a Response object or raise a :exception:`IgnoreRequest` exception.

-process_response MUST return a Response object.
-It could alter the given response, or it could create a brand-new Response.
+If returns a Response (it could be the same given response, or a brand-new one) that response will continue to be processed with the ``process_response()`` of the next middleware in the pipeline.

-To drop the response entirely an IgnoreRequest exception must be raised.
+If returns an :exception:`IgnoreRequest` exception, the response will be dropped completely and its callback never called.

-.. method:: process_exception(request, exception, spider)
+.. method:: process_download_exception(request, exception, spider)

 ``request`` is a :class:`~scrapy.http.Request` object.
 ``exception`` is an Exception object
 ``spider`` is a BaseSpider object

-Scrapy calls process_exception() when a download handler or process_request middleware raises an exception.
+Scrapy calls ``process_download_exception()`` when a download handler or a ``process_request()`` (from a downloader middleware) raises an exception.

-process_exception() should return either None, :class:`~scrapy.http.Response`
-or :class:`~scrapy.http.Request` object.
+``process_download_exception()`` should return either ``None``, :class:`~scrapy.http.Response` or :class:`~scrapy.http.Request` object.

-if it returns None, Scrapy will continue processing this exception, executing any other exception middleware, until no middleware left and default exception handling kicks in.
+If it returns ``None``, Scrapy will continue processing this exception, executing any other exception middleware, until no middleware is left and the default exception handling kicks in.

 If it returns a :class:`~scrapy.http.Response` object, the response middleware kicks in, and won't bother calling any other exception middleware.

 If it returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a immediate redirection.
-Redirection is handled inside middleware scope, and original request don't finish until redirected request is completed.
-This stop process_exception middleware as returning Response does.
+Redirection is handled inside middleware scope, and the original request won't finish until redirected request is completed.
+This stop ``process_download_exception()`` middleware as returning Response would do.